 Firms which do not yet have data for a full 12 months ending on their accounting reference date (for example if they have not traded for a complete financial year by the time of the accounting reference date) should complete Section J with an 'annualised' figure based on the actual income up to their accounting reference date.

 That is, such firms should pro-rate the actual figure as if the firm had been trading for 12 months up to the accounting reference date.
 So for a firm with 2 months of actual income of £5000 as at its accounting reference date, the 'annualised' figure that the firm should report is £30,000.

-The guidance in the following table sets out the rules which related to the data required in Section J of SUP 16 Annex 18AR.
+The guidance in the following table sets out the rules which relate to the data required in Section J of SUP 16 Annex 18AR.

-FCA FOS FSCS Annual Regulated Relevant Annual Annual Eligible Income Income Income (£s) $(\mathfrak{L}{\mathrm{S}})$ $(\pounds s)$ Home finance FEES 4 Annex FEES 5 Annex 1R FEES 6 Annex 3R Mediation 11AR, 13G industry block 16 sub-class E2

-Non-investment insurance mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 17 FEES 6 Annex 3R sub-class B2 Life and pensions mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 8, 9 FEES 6 Annex 3R sub-class C2 Investment mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 8, 9 FEES 6 Annex 3AR sub-class D2
+FCA FOS FSCS Annual Regulated Income Relevant Annual Income Annual Eligible Income (£s) (£s) (£s) Home finance Mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 16 FEES 6 Annex 3R sub-class E2 Non-investment insurance mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 17 FEES 6 Annex 3R sub-class B2 Life and pensions mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 8, 9 FEES 6 Annex 3R sub-class C2 Investment mediation FEES 4 Annex 11AR, 13G FEES 5 Annex 1R industry block 8, 9 FEES 6 Annex 3AR sub-class D2